ferdesmello/hbr-solar-forecast-project/README.md

 ## Overview
 I developed this project as the final activity of the first phase of the course Residência em Tecnologias Aeroespaciais - Inteligência Artificial offered by Instituto Hardware BR, applying what I learning in the course to solve an aerospace problem.

-I choose [space weather](https://en.wikipedia.org/wiki/Space_weather) forecasting, especially the forecast of [solar flares](https://en.wikipedia.org/wiki/Solar_flare) and [geomagnetic storms](https://en.wikipedia.org/wiki/Geomagnetic_storm), as space weather can considerably impact communications, the electrical grid, and satellites.
+I choose [space weather](https://en.wikipedia.org/wiki/Space_weather) forecasting, especially the forecasting of [solar flares](https://en.wikipedia.org/wiki/Solar_flare) and [geomagnetic storms](https), as space weather can significantly impact communications, the electrical grid, and satellites.

+Please, read [Fernando Mello - previsão de flares e tempestades geomagnéticas](https://github.com/ferdesmello/hbr-solar-forecast-project/tree/main/Fernando%20Mello%20-%20previsão%20de%20flares%20e%20tempestades%20geomagnéticas.pdf) for more details.

 ## What the code does